krispinwandel/semalign3d/README.md

-# SemAlign3D: Semantic Correspondence between RGB-Images through Aligning 3D Object-Class Representations
+# SemAlign3D

-The code will be released prior to the start of CVPR 2025.
+This branch contains the code for the project webpage.